hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 \end{equation*}
 $$

 where $$s$$ is the scaling parameter and $$m$$ is referred to as the margin parameter.
-While the differences with [CosFace](#cosface) is very minor, the results on various benchmarks shows that ArcFace is still slightly better than CosFace in most of the cases.
-Below is the illlustration of the decision boundaries of different loss functions we've reviewed so far:
+While the differences with [CosFace](#cosface) is very minor, the results on various benchmarks show that ArcFace is still slightly better than CosFace in most cases.
+Below is the illustration of the decision boundaries of different loss functions we've reviewed so far:

 <a name="fig-arcface"></a>
 {% capture imblock_arcface %}